What we said we’d do

 Adjustments to reflect timing of spend

-When considering our performance against allowances, we have adjusted allowances to match the phasing of output delivery.
+When considering our performance against allowances, we have adjusted the phasing of allowances to match the phasing of output delivery.
 This is in line with the reversal of enduring value adjustments we made during the RIIO-T1 period with allowances adjusted from the RIIO-T1 period falling into two categories:

 Phasing of allowances

-Allowances relating to load related projects initiated in RIIO-T1 but completing in the first two years of RIIO-T2 (known as RIIO-T1+2) have been re-profiled for financial reporting purposes to recognise the performance when the output is delivered.
-This has resulted in an additional £332m of allowance being recognised in the RIIO-T2 period.
+Allowances relating to Load-Related projects initiated in RIIO-T1 but completing in the first two years of RIIO-T2 (known as RIIO-T1+2) have been re-profiled for financial reporting purposes to recognise the performance when the output is delivered.
+This has resulted in an additional £331m of allowance being recognised in the RIIO-T2 period.

 Edge Effects

-Spotlight on year one and 5 year forecast
+Spotlight on year two and 5 year forecast

 Overall FY22 Performance